 The prohibition on testing

-No state acted in contravention of the TPNW’s prohibition on testing of nuclear weapons in 2023.
-That said, risks of a new nuclear test detonation were increasing at the time of writing.
-A nuclear test site in North Korea remained prepared to support a nuclear test, and China, Russia, and the United States have all been engaging in new construction at their respective testing sites and maintain at least some degree of readiness for possible future nuclear testing.
-In November 2023, Russia withdrew its ratification of the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+No state acted in contravention of the Treaty on the Prohibition of Nuclear Weapons’ (TPNW) prohibition on testing of nuclear weapons in 2024.
+That said, this prohibition, already cemented in the 1996 Comprehensive Nuclear-Test-Ban Treaty (CTBT), started to come under sustained pressure in 2024 and the risk of a new nuclear test detonation is significant.
+A test site in North Korea is said to have been made ready for a new nuclear test, and China, Russia, and the United States have all been engaging in new construction at their respective testing sites and maintain a degree of readiness for possible future nuclear testing.
+Political forces surrounding US President-Elect Donald Trump in 2024 called for the resumption of nuclear tests by the United States.

 Each State Party undertakes never under any circumstances to: ‘test […] nuclear weapons or other nuclear explosive devices.